|

 The

-island.
-Shackleford is about 9 miles long, and a half mile wide, so
+tip of the island.
+Shackleford is about 9 miles long, and a half mile

-hiking around the island to photograph or view these horses is not
+wide, so hiking around the island to photograph or view these horses

-a major effort for anyone used to such outdoor activity.
+is not a major effort for anyone used to such outdoor activity.
+They

 The